Designing a simple part

 _images/part-ref-workplanes.png

-When that’s done, remember to switch back to the “Sketch” group.
+When done, remember to switch back to the “Sketch” group by clicking on “Sketch1”.

 Sketch